ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    --from-literal=url=VISUAL_RECOGNITION_URL
    ```
    {:pre}
 2. Test the app by uploading an image through the frontend UI.
-The image will be stored in the {{site.data.keyword.cos_short}} bucket - `<your-initials>-coligo-images`.
+You should see the preview of the image with "Not Analyzed" tag on it.
+Click on **Upload Images** to store the image in the {{site.data.keyword.cos_short}} bucket - `<your-initials>-coligo-images`.
-3. Uploading an image to {{site.data.keyword.cos_short}} bucket creates a new job and the uploading image is passed to {{site.data.keyword.visualrecognitionshort}} service for object detection.
-The results are stored in `<your-initials>-coligo-results` bucket.
+3. Click on **Analyze** to create a new job that passes the uploaded image in the {{site.data.keyword.cos_short}} bucket to {{site.data.keyword.visualrecognitionshort}} service for object detection.
+The results are stored in a separate {{site.data.keyword.cos_short}} bucket - `<your-initials>-coligo-results` and can be seen on the UI.
 4. Upload multiple images to create individual jobs.
 Each job retrieves a single image to process from the bucket.
 5. Check the results of the processed images on the UI.